SensiLab/GenerativeArtArchive/entries/examples/game-of-life/index.md

 Image credit: [Simon Waldherr on commons.wikimedia.org](https://commons.wikimedia.org/wiki/User:SimonWaldherr)

-Developed by John Conway as a mathematical game [1], _life_ is a cellular automaton [Ref to CA entry] that, despite its simple rules, is capable of producing a large variety of complex shapes and behaviours.
+Developed by John Conway as a mathematical game [1], _life_ is a [cellular automaton](../../algorithms/cellular-automata/index.md) that, despite its simple rules, is capable of producing a large variety of complex shapes and behaviours.

 ## How it works